Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/objectives.rst

 Objectives are the mathematical representation of what you wish to minimize or maximize.
 In engineering design, objectives are often minimizing cost, material, or time, or alternatively maximizing profit or utility.

-The Objective constructor is a very thin wrapper on Pyomo ``Objective``, and so experienced Pyomo users will not see any significant differences from base Pyomo.
+The Objective constructor is a very thin wrapper on Pyomo :py:class:`Objective <pyomo.environ.Objective>`, and so experienced Pyomo users will not see any significant differences from base Pyomo.

 Construction